newrelic/entity-definitions/docs/golden_metrics.md

 | facet |   No    | empty string | An extra facet by a specific field to be added to the default facet by entityName |
 | eventId |   No    | `entity.guid` | The event attribute used to filter the entity.
 We recommend to use the default `entity.guid` which is generated automatically as part of the entity synthesis. |
 | eventName |   No    | `entity.name` | The name of the field in the event that references the entity name.
 By default `entity.guid` which is generated automatically as part of the entity synthesis. |

+### Metric Unit

+The unit of the metric must be a string with one of the following values:

+- REQUESTS_PER_SECOND
+- PAGES_PER_SECOND
+- MESSAGES_PER_SECOND
+- OPERATIONS_PER_SECOND
+- COUNT
+- SECONDS
+- PERCENTAGE
+- BITS
+- BYTES
+- BITS_PER_SECOND
+- BYTES_PER_SECOND
+- HERTZ
+- APDEX
+- TIMESTAMP
+- CELSIUS

 ### Roll-up entities